 A yearly checkup is particularly important for women.
 They’re more likely to experience less-obvious symptoms of heart disease, Dr. Cho says.
 Yet many of her female patients only get “bikini medicine,” meaning they pay attention to breast and gynecologic issues but neglect the rest of their bodies.

-men and women should get annual physicals to better focus on heart-health risk
+Both men and women should get annual physicals to better focus on heart-health risk modification, she says.

 3. Resolve to reduce stress in your life